amitmerchant1990/how-products-got-their-name/README.md

 ## Contribute

-Do you have some more products/projects/companies to add which have interesting origin to their name?
+Do you have some more products/projects/companies to add which has interesting origin to their name?
 Please go ahead, add it to this list and raise a pull-request.

 ## License